-- 1. A 3.5 or higher academic average. - 'A' in all 9th and 10th grade Social Studies courses, or an 'A' or 'B' in AP Human Geography.
-2. - 3.
-Approval by 10th and/or 11th grade Social Studies teacher(s).
+- 1. A 3.5 or higher academic average. - 2.
+Final grade of an 'A' in all 9th and 10th grade Social Studies courses, or an 'A' or 'B' in AP Human Geography. - 3.
+Approval by 10th grade Social Studies teacher.

-AP EUROPEAN HISTORY (CHS) No. 2012
+AP EUROPEAN HISTORY (CHS) N0.
+2012

 Full Year/Full Time AP Wt.

 Grades 11, 12 Phase IV Credit 1.0 NCAA

-This course offers a comprehensive view of European History from the Renaissance (1350) to present day.
+This elective course offers a comprehensive view of European History from the Renaissance (1350) to present day.
 This challenging, college-level course demands a high level of analytical thinking, class discussion of primary sources, and frequent writing assignments.
 Major areas of study include politics, economics, and diplomacy, as well as special emphasis on the arts, philosophy, and culture.
+It is highly recommended that a student successfully complete AP United States History prior to taking this course.

-- Criteria for Selection -1.
-A 3.5 or higher academic average. - 2.
-Approval by 10th or 11th grade Social Studies teacher(s).
+- 1. A 3.5 or higher academic average. - Approval by 10th or 11th grade Social Studies teacher(s).
+2.